More abstract pieces for Square Foot Show – 2021.07.19

 I enjoyed the challenge of creating the NYC library lions in monochromatic colors for the Chromatopia exhibition.
 But when I took these photos while in New York, my intention was to depict the lions in realistic colors – shades of gray against a backdrop of leafy green trees.
 (I have since learned they are actually carved from pink marble, but when I saw them in 2019, they looked like they were carved from gray stone.)

 There were a couple of advantages to using the same design again.
 The first is how I created the line drawing.
-I applied a pencil sketch filter to the photo of the orange lion and printed that as my line drawing – much quicker and easier than using the original photo at my starting point.
+I applied a pencil sketch filter to the photo of the orange lion and printed that as my line drawing – much quicker and easier than using the original photo as my starting point.
 I labelled each shape with a value code, then printed a full-size version, as well as a mirror copy to use for tracing the shapes on fusible web (Steam-a-Seam Lite).

 The other advantage is the selection of fabrics with the correct values, which is the trickiest part of this technique.
 (See my post about the challenges I had with selecting values for the blue lion.)